Careers360 Logo

 Electronic theory of chemical bonding: It states that atoms can combine either by sharing valence electrons or by transfer of valence electrons from one atom to another, so as to have an octet in their valence shells.
 This is known as the octet rule.

 Covalent bond: It is a bond that is formed when two atoms share a pair of electrons between them.
-Molecules can have a single covalent bond, double bond, or even a triple bond.
+Molecules can have a single covalent bond, a double bond, or even a triple bond.

 Lewis Representation of Simple Molecules (Lewis Structures)